Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Asymptotic Theory

 \section{Asymptotic Theory}

-We discuss the asymptotic theory underpinning the test statistics discussed in \Cref{subsec:test_stats}.
-All limits are taken as both $N$ and $T$ tend to infinity simultaneously, and $\delta_{NT}$ is defined as $\min(\sqrt{T}, \sqrt{N})$.
-For notation, $\norm{\cdot}$ denotes the Frobenius norm of a vector or matrix, $\convp$ denotes convergence in probability, $\Rightarrow$ denotes weak convergence of stochastic processes, $\convd$ denotes convergence in distribution, $\floor{\cdot}$ denotes the floor operator, $M$ denotes generic finite constants, and $A^{-\tran}$ denotes the inverse transpose of any invertible matrix $A$.
+We discuss the asymptotic theory underpinning the test statistics discussed in \Cref{sec:break_tests:statistics}.
+All limits are taken as both $N$ and $T$ tend to infinity simultaneously, and $\delta_{NT}$ is defined as $\min\left(\sqrt{T}, \sqrt{N} \right)$.
+For notation, $\norm{\cdot}$ denotes the Frobenius norm of a vector or matrix, $\convp$ and $\convd$ denote convergence in probability and distribution, respectively, $\Rightarrow$ denotes weak convergence of stochastic processes, $\floor{\cdot}$ denotes the floor operator, $M$ denotes generic finite constants, $tr(A)$ denotes the trace of a square matrix $A$, and $A^{-\tran}$ denotes the inverse transpose of any invertible matrix $A$.